-To ensure the highest standards of ethical sourcing and labor practices, we have implemented a comprehensive due diligence process.
-These measures are designed to identify, prevent, and mitigate the risks of forced and child labor within our supply chain.
-As this is our first year, we are committed to continually enhancing our policies and adding new measures as we progress.
+To ensure the highest standards of ethical sourcing and labour practices, we have implemented a comprehensive due diligence process.
+These measures are designed to identify, prevent, and mitigate the risks of forced and child labour within our supply chain.
+As this is our second year, we are committed to continually enhancing our policies and adding new measures as we progress.
 Here are the key initiatives we have put in place to uphold our commitment to responsible business practices.

-• Established Committee: We have formed a committee that meets during the year to monitor and devise strategies for preventing and reducing the risks of child and forced labor in our supply chain.

-• Supplier Code of Conduct Questionnaire: We have implemented a Code of Conduct questionnaire for our suppliers to ensure their compliance with our labor standards (see annex).
-Suppliers doing business with us are required to actively address and eradicate exploitative practices from their supply chains.

-• Third-Party Assessments: We rely on third-party assessments, such as the SMETA/Sedex audits conducted by our suppliers and through Costco Code of Conduct audits, which have certified a number of our suppliers to date.
+- Established Committee: We have formed a committee that meets during the year to monitor and devise strategies for preventing and reducing the risks of child and forced labour in our supply chain. - Supplier Code of Conduct Questionnaire: We have implemented a Code of Conduct questionnaire for our suppliers to ensure their compliance with our labour standards (see annex).
+Suppliers doing business with us are required to actively address and eradicate exploitative practices from their supply chains. - Third-Party Assessments: We rely on third-party assessments, such as the SMETA/Sedex audits conducted by our suppliers and through Costco Code of Conduct audits, which have certified a number of our suppliers to date. - Tier 1 Supplier Internal Audit: As part of our due diligence, our team visited a supplier in Asia at the beginning of 2025 to assess working conditions.
+No signs of forced labour were observed, and all workers were directly employed adults.